 6. Limitation of Director Liability.
-Both the DGCL and the Texas Corporate Statutes allow corporations to provide limitations on (or partial elimination of) director liability in relation to the duty of care in their certificates of incorporation.
-DGCL § 102(b)(7) in effect permits a corporation to include a provision in its certificate of incorporation limiting or
+Both the DGCL and the Texas Corporate Statutes allow corporations to provide limitations on (or partial elimination of) director liability in relation to the duty of care in their certificates of incorporation. director liability in effect